Jintiannn/openEuler/README.md

 </div>

 Moving the cursor to [Developers](https://www.openeuler.org/en/) on the menu bar, you can see a drop-down list box.
-From here you can join our team as developers!</p>
+From here you can join our team as developers.</p>

 <div align=center>
 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/uncircled.png">
 </div>

-**Now, welcome to the community!**

 As a starter, it's normal that you may have some difficulty in handling so much information altogether.
 Yet following our simple steps, soon you'll be more familiar with this community~

-### Sign Contributor License Agreement (CLA) first.
+### ✒️ Sign Contributor License Agreement (CLA) first.

-Open source indicates freedom, yet it not equals to freedom.
+> Open source may indicate freedom, yet it not equals to freedom.

 As people's abiding by the laws and regulations are of paramount importance in the development of a community, anyone who are eager to join openEuler shall sign CLA first.

 On the left corner of the box lies a link to sign the [CIA](https://clasign.osinfra.cn/sign/gitee_openeuler-1611298811283968340).